sthakur369/instagram-saved-library-app/README.md

 The library will load directly in your browser.

-**The trade-off:** you'll need to select the files again whenever you use browser mode.
+**Good to know:** you'll need to select your export files again whenever you use the browser-only method.

 So, in simple terms: